What is ESY Extended School Year?

 Before I dig deeper, this is a part of the IEP process.
 Get it written into the IEP and if the team doesn’t agree, like anything else you have to decide how you are going to sign the PWN/NOREP.

-10 Standards for Extended School Year ESY
+Extended School Year ESY Standards

 - Individualized Programming-The ESY programming must be in accordance with the IEP, and must be specific to the child.
 In other words, programming that will help your child achieve her goals, not “Here is our ESY program, it’s Mon-Thurs 9-1, see you there!”
 It is not necessarily required just because she did not meet some IEP goals, and it is not to be used for education above and beyond what is in the IEP.